 This approach doesn’t start with the jewels of your goods — it’s going to start with the warts.

 When selling a car, you might point out the endless repairs that need to be done — thin brake pads, leaky transmission, busted sway bar, and inoperable dashboard — before you introduce the leather seats, Monsoon stereo system, sun roof, brand-new tires and supercharged engine.

-What you’re saying is this car will need a lot of TLC.
-You might even go as far as to say, “Make no mistake here — there’s much work to be done here.”
+What you’re saying is, this car will need a lot of TLC.
+You might even go so far as to say, “Make no mistake — there’s much work to be done here.”